evolvingstuff/vdw2/content/posts/cancer-pancreatic.md

 h) Malignant neoplasm in other and unspecified parts of bile ducts

-i) Inflammatory bowel disease <a href="/posts/vitamin-d-interactions-with-poor-gut-celiac-ibd-and-bariatric-surgery-several-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D interactions with poor gut (Celiac, IBD, and Bariatric surgery) – several studies">See also  VitaminDWiki</a>
+i) Inflammatory bowel disease [See also  VitaminDWiki](/posts/vitamin-d-interactions-with-poor-gut-celiac-ibd-and-bariatric-surgery-several-studies)

 j) Weight loss and other food intake problems